conorH22/conorH22.github.io/cv.md

 ## Projects

--Real-time Weather Application: developed a Real Time Weather system application in Cocos2d-x(C++) and Unity3D(C#), using Json data parsed from Wunderground Api.
+- Real-time Weather Application: developed a Real Time Weather system application in Cocos2d-x(C++) and Unity3D(C#), using Json data parsed from Wunderground Api.
--Shopping cart system: developed a Java shopping cart that applies special offers and calculates total cost and tax.
+- Shopping cart system: developed a Java shopping cart that applies special offers and calculates total cost and tax.
 Tools used Java 8, JUnit, Eclipse and Git.
--PhoneBook Application: developed a phonebook application.
+- PhoneBook Application: developed a phonebook application.
 Tools used Java 8, Spring, Maven, Eclipse and Git.
--Personal website : developed a responsive website to show my project work and personal blog.
+- Personal website : developed a responsive website to show my project work and personal blog.
 The website was developed using Html, Css, and Jekyll.

 ### Relevant subjects include: